 Theatre roles came fast and plentiful in the early sixties as Repertory parts were still buoyant.
 Jane performed in touring plays across the UK until March 1963 when her agent was sent the news ATV London were looking for five young women to play trainee nurses in medical serial Emergency Ward 10.

 A successful audition saw Rossington hired to play the ‘sensible but funny one’, Katherine Ford.
 Nurse Kate Ford would spend a year within the Oxbridge General Hospital, at ATV Elstree, before moving on to her next position.
-For Jane Rossington, it was a back to the spotlights of the stage and a part in a touring adaption of Alfie.
+For Jane Rossington, it was back to the spotlights of the stage and a part in a touring adaption of Alfie.

 While in Alfie during a run in York, ATV contacted Jane’s agent with another offer – seemingly impressed with her work on the twice-weekly Emergency Ward 10 the casting team believed she would be able to ‘cope’ with a new, untried in the UK, five-days-a-week half-hour serial.